dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 ![phptui logo](/images/2023-11-03/phptui.png)
 *PHP-TUI lnogo*

+I travelled and stayed overnight in Bristol in order to give a 15 minutes talk at [PHPSW](https://phpsw.uk/) about PHP-TUI and hopefully drink some beer.
+Just before the talk was informed of some very heavy family news - not everything was great.

 As I was now self-employed, and reasoning that it would be good publicity in addition to the main benefit of meeting people and getting drink I submitted